opentx/opentx.github.io/radios.md

 ---
 {% include JB/setup %}

-#The following radios and radio boards are compatible with current versions of OpenTX.
+<b>The following radios and radio boards are compatible with current versions of OpenTX. </b>

 <img src="assets/images/head_xlite.png">